 Firstly on the right above, the benchmarks for the 128GB drive – 453MB/s sequential read (shame the benchmark program doesn’t show the NAME of the volume).

 I’ve called the new 512GB drive “newblitz”.
 I’ve repeated the tests and the new drive – lower right image here – 383.77MB/s sequential read) is not doing anywhere near as well as the older one – same connector, same conditions.

 End of update

 While I’m here – as well as upgrading my PC, I’m upgrading my lighting (for making short videos) with a rather nice VIJIM VL-3 RGB LED 3000K-6500K Video Light.

-So now, my PC is fast enough, my lighting is improved – just need the local broadband provider to up their game and give me decent upload speed so that sending videos to YouTube will no longer take a lifetime 🙂
+See the video below.
+So now, my PC is fast enough, my lighting is improved – I just need the local broadband provider to up their game and give me decent upload speed so that sending videos to YouTube will no longer take a lifetime 🙂

 Update October 2022